 I left my abusive relationship.
 I was accepted as a Cave Canem Poetry Fellow.
 I went on to become the second Poet Laureate of my county.
 I appeared on Good Morning America.
 I opened in poetry and song for His Holiness the 14th Dalai Lama.

 Several years ago, I initiated a correspondence with Ms. Angelou’s longtime assistant, expressing my deep gratitude and appreciation.
-I remarked at how often “Ms. Maya” taught the world to choose love over hate, but how she didn't suffer fools.
-I loved, too, how she encouraged us to take offense each and every time a person said “don’t take any offense but…”
+I remarked at how often “Ms. Maya” taught the world to choose love over hate, but how she didn’t suffer fools.
+I loved, too, how she encouraged us to take offense each and every time a person said: “don’t take any offense but…”

 Most importantly, I shared how those precious moments backstage changed my life.

 Now that Ms. Angelou has completed “that awful rowing toward God,” (a phrase she used often and credited to Anne Sexton) I am saddened beyond measure.
-We have lost not only one of world’s greatest treasures, but one of its most abiding mothers.
+We have lost not only one of the world’s greatest treasures, but one of its most abiding mothers.